xmarkclx/silverstripe-easylogger/README.md

 on in the code asap, so we can just call EasyLogger::qLog('message') or EasyLogger::quickLogCaller($a) to see a backtrace.

-#Configuration#
+# Configuration
+Zero Configuration!

-Default log file is (base_url)/notification.log
+Default log file is (base_url)/notification.log.

-Use custom logger feature to customize log file location
+Use custom logger feature to customize log file location.

 ##How to use##
 ###Log message###